pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/1 Configuration/onItemClick.md

 The item's container.

 ##### field(e.itemIndex): Number | Object
 The clicked item's index.
-If the widget items are grouped, the index represents an object defining the group and item indexes: { group: 0, item: 0 }.
+If the UI component items are grouped, the index represents an object defining the group and item indexes: { group: 0, item: 0 }.

 ##### field(e.model): Object
 Model data.
 Available only if Knockout is used.